GatorSense/MILMinirhizotronSegmentation/README.md

 ## <a name="CitingMILMS"></a>Citing MILMinirhizotronSegmentation

-If you use the MIMRF multi-resolution fusion algorithm, please cite the following reference using the following BibTeX entries.
+If you use this algorithm, please cite the following reference using the following BibTeX entries.
 ```
 @article{yu2019root,
   title={Root Identification in Minirhizotron Imagery with Multiple Instance Learning},